Chesley Bonestell: Legacy

 His paintings are prized by collectors and institutions such as the National Air and Space Museum and the Smithsonian American Art Museum.
 Bonestell's most famous painting is "Saturn as Seen from Titan" from 1944, which was part of a set of six paintings published in Life magazine depicting Saturn as seen from its different moons.
 The beautiful image shows Saturn as it might appear in the sky to a viewer standing on the moon Titan and had been carefully composed, with the angle, size, and crescent phase of the planet and its rings, and the slanting sunlight mathematically calculated.
 Given the known presence of an atmosphere on the distant moon, Bonestell made the Titanian sky an ethereal clear, deep, sapphire blue.
 On the moon's surface below, white snow and water ice cover the ground and deck out the reddish-brown rocky promontories that were rendered from photographed clay and plasticine models.

 The painting later appeared in the 1949 book The Conquest of Space (including on the back dust cover) and in the 1955 book version of The World We Live In, and is often cited as the most famous work of space art.
 "Saturn as Seen from Titan" was reportedly Bonestell's personal favorite of his own works.
-He gave the original painting to Willy Ley, and it is now in the collection of the Adler Planetarium in Chicago.
-The late American space artist Kim Poor called it "the painting that launched a thousand careers" in art, science, and engineering."
+The late American space artist Kim Poor called it "the painting that launched a thousand careers" in art, science, and engineering.
+Bonestell gave the original painting to Willy Ley, and it is now in the collection of the Adler Planetarium in Chicago.
+The Adler Planetarium also has the honor of hosting the largest publicly accessible collection of Bonestell's works.
+Additionally, in 2026, Bonestell's business archive and all copyrights previously held by his estate were acquired by the Adler.